Maverik10/Digital-Lens-Impact-on-Eye-Dryness-using-Schirmer-s-Effect/README.md

 - Submit the form to analyze Schirmer's test results.
 - View the predicted impact of digital lens usage on eye dryness.

-## Contributing
+<h2>🤝 Contributing</h2><br>

-Feel free to submit pull requests or open issues to improve this project.
+We're open to contributions!
+If you have ideas, improvements, or bug fixes, please send in a pull request and join us in advancing energy forecasting!<br>

-## License
+<h2>📜 License</h2><br>

-This project is licensed under the MIT License.
+This project is licensed under the MIT License—check out the LICENSE file for more info.<br>

-## Contact
+<h2>🙏 Acknowledgments</h2><br>

-For any queries, reach out at [].
+Special thanks to the SRM Institute of Science and Technology for their support.
+A heartfelt shoutout to Ms. Madhuri Sharma, whose guidance and encouragement made this project possible.